molnattila991/nodejs-play-nest-k8s-helm-redis-mongodb/README.md

-## You can find the related repositories under following link:
+## You can find the related repositories under the following link:

 https://github.com/molnarattila991